top of page

 • Olive oil, salt, black pepper

-Method (no-fuss)
+Method (No-Fuss)

-1. Heat oven to 475–500°F. Put an empty sheet pan in the oven while it heats.
+1. Heat the oven to 475–500°F. Place an empty sheet pan in the oven while it heats.

 2. Brown the sausage in a skillet until fully cooked; remove to a plate.